GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

            base58.py: OK
            README.md: OK
            ```

-    5. Copy the glacier folder to the "Q1 APP" USB drive.
+    5. Copy the glacier folder to the "Q1 APP" USB drive:
-        1. Click on the File Manager icon in the launching dock along the left
+        1. Click on the "File Manager" icon in the launching dock along the left
         side of the screen.
         2. Find the "glacier" folder under "Home".
-        3. Click and drag the glacier folder to the icon representing the USB
+        3. Click and drag the "glacier" folder to the icon representing the USB
         drive on the left.
         4. If you see an "Error while copying" pop-up, you may be suffering from
         [this Ubuntu bug](https://bugs.launchpad.net/ubuntu/+source/nautilus/+bug/1021375).